 The menopause is something you can’t ignore.
 It’s unavoidable.
 It’s inevitable.
 And it can be daunting.
-This World Menopause Day, we're learning all there is to know about menopause.

 If you are a woman, or you know a woman – you probably know something about periods.

 Periods punctuate most women's lives at least monthly (unless you fall pregnant) for more than three decades.

 But menstrual cycles don't last forever, which means that for women who experience them, those periods will stop.
 And as the saying goes, when one door closes, another open opens...this is known as Menopause.

 No matter your gender, it's important to know about menopause.
 It's going to affect either you, your partner, sister, mother, aunt and female friends - directly or indirectly - for up to a decade.